albfan/fsnotifier/README.md

     $ echo "foobar" > bar

 You can use `example.sh` as template and define what to do on function `process()`.
 Indeed, sourcing example.sh and redefine `process()` should be enough to use it.

+## Alternatives

+Although fsnotifier is fully operative, if you want serious file watcher, see https://github.com/rvoicilas/inotify-tools/wiki.